Ein feste Burg ist unser Gott, BWV 80

-History and composition
+History, hymn and compositions

 Bach wrote the cantata in Leipzig for Reformation Day, celebrated annually on 31 October.
 In composing this work, Bach reused an earlier cantata, Alles, was von Gott geboren, BWV 80a, which he wrote in Weimar for the third Sunday in Lent and based on a text published in 1715 by Salomon Franck.
 This work, on which the Leipzig versions were based, was one of a few in which Bach quoted the same hymn twice, in a closing chorale and in an instrumental cantus firmus in the opening movement.
 In BWV 80a, he used the second stanza of Luther's hymn "Ein feste Burg ist unser Gott" ("A Mighty Fortress Is Our God"), which is "Mit unser Macht ist nichts getan" (With our might nothing is done), for the closing chorale.
 Bach could not use the earlier work at its intended time in Leipzig, because cantata music was prohibited there during Lent.

+The hymn "Ein feste Burg ist unser Gott" was written by Luther in the late 1520s and became a symbol of the Reformation, adapted in compositions through the centuries, such as in Mendelssohn's Reformation Symphony, Meyerbeer's opera Les Huguenots, and Debussy's En blanc et noir.

 The early Leipzig version (BWV 80b) began with a simple chorale setting of the hymn as the opening movement.
-This is the only version of the cantata of which autograph pages survive.
-However, these autograph fragments, which are also the only evidence of this version, ended up in three libraries in two continents – the Bibliothèque Polonaise de Paris, the Rossijskaja nacional'naja biblioteka in Saint Petersburg, and the Princeton University Library in New Jersey – and give a very incomplete picture of the version.
+This is the only version of the cantata for which autograph pages have survived.
+The surviving fragments are the only evidence of the BWV 80b version and give a very incomplete picture of it; they ended up in three libraries in two continents – the Bibliothèque Polonaise de Paris, the Rossijskaja nacional'naja biblioteka in Saint Petersburg, and the Princeton University Library in New Jersey.
 It is not certain when Bach wrote this version of the cantata.
 Two fragments are on paper with 1723 watermarks, leading musicologists like Christoph Wolff to conclude that Bach may have written a version of Ein feste Burg ist unser Gott as part of his first cantata cycle.
 Alfred Dürr proposes a time frame of 1728 to 1731 for its initial composition.

 The 80b version may have already contained all four stanzas of Luther's hymn.
-The first stanza appears in the new first movement, the second is a cantus firmus in the second movement (the first movement of the Weimar cantata), and the other two may have been used in the fifth and eighth movements; both of these were chorale settings, as in the later Leipzig version.
+The first stanza appears in the new first movement, the second is a cantus firmus in the second movement (the first movement of the Weimar cantata), and the other two may have been used in the fifth and eighth movements; both of these were chorale settings, as in the later Leipzig version (80.3).
 Wolff writes that Bach thus "may have anticipated the composition of the later series of chorale cantatas".